Is There a Libertarian Case for Bernie Sanders?

 So that brings us to Bernie Sanders.

-While Sanders’s economic policies deeply conflict with libertarians—single-payer health care, government-funded college tuition for all, etc.—he is their only remaining ally on a slew of other big issues.
+While Sanders’s economic policies deeply conflict with free-market-obsessed libertarians—single-payer health care, government-funded college tuition for all, etc.—he is their only remaining ally on a slew of other big issues.

 And, besides, “there’s this little thing called Congress,” as Michael noted.
 “Any radical law he tries to pass will run through an obstacle course.”